 He is the practice CPD

-In 2007 Alun Hughes joined City Architecture Office as a Director, bringing considerable experience in infrastructure and design leadership of major transport projects.
+Alun Hughes brings a considerable experience in residential housing, infrastructure and design leadership of major transport projects.
 He has over 20 years of experience spanning a wide range of building types including housing, transport, public space design, mobile structures, historic buildings and high specification office developments.

 Previously an Associate Director at Hawkins/Brown and a project Architect for Jestico+Whiles, he has lead the design and been integral to a number of major transport projects including Crossrail, Tottenham Court Road, Camden Town and Victoria Stations.
 He also worked on the award-winning mobile cinema for the Scottish Film Council, which achieved Millennium product status and was exhibited in the Dome.

 Alun has achieved recognition in his field by his numerous presentations to bodies such as CABE, GLA and English Heritage, and is a member of the RIBA and Urban Design Group as well as a registered architect.

 Alun Hughes was born in Ebbw Vale and was educated at Strathclyde University and the Bartlett School of Architecture where he gained distinctions in his technical and theoretical work.

 Director: Edinburgh Office

 Moray Royles founded City Architecture Office and has over 20 years of practice covering a broad range of project types.

 His previous experience includes working for Bennetts Associates in London on their award winning BT headquarters and also for Malcolm Fraser Architects on numerous buildings including arts proposals and mixed-use developments.